Item Components and Structure

 What is the profit margin, given the following table?

-[Table referenced in the stem]
+[Insert table referenced in the stem.]

 Numbers and Mathematics